missamii/GA-Mirror/w01/Homework/D01_simpsons.md

 * read the help file for a given command
 * change your current working directory
 * display the path of the current working directory
+* what symbol represents the current directory in file paths?
+* what symbol represents the parent directory of the current directory?
+* what symbol represents the user's root directory in file paths?
-* also include a reminder on the differences between an absolute and a relative path.
+* also include a reminder for yourself on the differences between an absolute and a relative path.
+* BONUSES:
+  * display the contents of a file
+  * add text to a file
+  * Look up online the keyboard shortcuts for repeating the prior command; moving to the beginning or end of a line; auto-completing file or directory names.
+Learn these! they're handy!

 #### Submitting your work
 When the exercise has been completed you may have felt that Part 1 was quite useless because now you have a bunch of empty directories and some arbitrary `.txt` files that don't even contain any text!
 This is all about getting reps and feeling comfortable in the environment.
 Keep practicing - this is now your life!

 Let's use ` tree ` to look at your file structure.
 While in the homework directory, use the ` tree ` command (now on your computer thanks to installfest!) and your terminal should show the file structure you created in steps 1-7.
 Take a snapshot!
 If you don't have any preferred software, you can use ` Command-Shift-4 ` to bring up a tool which will save a snapshot of any selection.
 Save this image to your homework folder.
 Make sure a copy of your command line cheatsheet from Part 2 is in the folder as well.

 You should have been using ` git add -A `, ` git commit -m "MESSAGE" `, and ` git push origin master ` after each step.
 Do it one more time with the tree image in the homework folder!
 Now go to `Cheatsheets_and_Resources/Homework_Submission_Unit1.md` and follow the instructions for submitting the homework.
-From Unit 2 on, there will be a slightly more involved process for submitting homework (which you can look up in the wiki), but this is sufficient for tonight.
+From Unit 2 on, there will be a slightly more involved process for submitting homeworkw, but this is sufficient for tonight.